p2w34/blog/2020-03-21-case-study-java-fp-using-vavr/case-study-java-fp-using-vavr.md

 # Visualising programs as pipelines
 Before jumping into the promised case study, let's try to plant the seed of the intuition to be developed.
-In FP errors are not thrown as in pure Java are.
-Instead, they are returned from functions similarly to correct values.
+In FP errors are not thrown as they would be in pure Java.
+Instead, they are returned from methods similar to non-error values.
-This allows us to visualize programs as a pipeline, through which flow both correct results as well as errors.
+This allows us to visualize programs as pipelines, through which errors flow alongside non-error results.

 Just one remark here.
 One might argue whether the word 'pipeline' is appropriate or not.
 Why not simply 'stream'?
 I find 'pipeline' accurate as streams need to flow through something.